10 User and Customer Engagement Strategies for 2018

 Appcues’ code-free solution has made it much easier to create these experiences.
 That means non-developers can improve customer engagement by building, iterating and changing in-app experiences like these without bugging their dev team.

 Humans are multi-dimensional.
-They can engage with your company on other levels that aren’t as aligned with your product’s purpose, and you should respect that by taking advantage of it.
+They can engage with your company on other levels that aren’t as aligned with your product’s purpose, and that means you should take the time to connect there, too.

 By giving your customers a behind-the-scenes view of your company, you come across as authentic, which helps individuals relate to your message.
-In order to really let these stories hit home, you’ll want to use a lot of imagery via mediums like video and photography to help in this purpose.
+In order to really let these stories hit home, you’ll want to use a lot of imagery via mediums like video and photography.